emu-russia/breaks/BreakingNESWiki_DeepL/APU/dac.md

 Inside the microcircuit the pads for the terminals are not loaded in any way and are just pads.

-Outside on the board there are usually small pull-down resistors to GND (Famicom - 100 ohms, Famiclones - 75 ohms).
+Outside on the board there are usually small pull-down resistors to GND (usually 100 ohms on each AUX output).

 ## Square 0/1